arturoherrero/powercore/README.md

 #### `fetch_dig`

-Extracts the nested value specified by the sequence of idx objects by calling dig at each step.
+Extracts the nested value specified by the sequence of indexes.

 ```ruby
 [[1, [2, 3]]].fetch_dig(0, 1, 1)  # => 3